chadkluck/npm-chadkluck-cache-data/README.md

 						{
 							profile: "games",
 							overrideOriginHeaderExpiration: true, // if the endpoint returns an expiration, do we ignore it for our own?
-							defaultExpirationInSeconds: (10 * 60),// , // 10 minutes
+							defaultExpiresInSeconds: (10 * 60),// , // 10 minutes
-							expirationIsOnInterval: true, // for example, a 10 min cache can expire on the hour, 10, 20, 30... after.
+							expiresIsOnInterval: true, // for example, a 10 min cache can expire on the hour, 10, 20, 30... after.
 24 hour cache can expire at midnight.
 6 hour cache can expire at 6am, noon, 6pm, and midnight
 							headersToRetain: "", // what headers from the endpoint do we want to keep with the cache data?
 							host: "demo", // log entry friendly (or not)
 							path: "games",  // log entry friendly (or not)